Hippolytus of Athens: In Italy as Virbius

-Virbius was one of two figures associated with the ancient cult of Diana Nemorensis, the other being Egeria.
-The nature of his function there remains enigmatic.
-During a later phase of Hellenization, Virbius was assimilated to the Greek Hippolytus, as a metamorphosis.
+During a later phase of Hellenization, Virbius, one of two figures associated with the ancient cult of Diana Nemorensis (the other being Egeria), was assimilated to the Hippolytus, as a metamorphosis.

-The version presented by Ovid in Metamorphoses, and by Pausanias, relates a story about Hippolytus that differs from the version presented by Euripides.

-Hippolytus was resuscitated by Asclepius; once revived he refused to forgive Theseus, went to Italy, became the king of the Aricians, and named a city after Artemis.
-He ruled as "Virbius" from inside the shrine of Diana.
+The version presented by Ovid in his Metamorphoses, and by Pausanias, relates a story about Hippolytus that differs from the version presented by Euripides.
+Here Hippolytus was brought back from the dead by Asclepius, but once revived he refused to forgive Theseus, went to Italy, became the king of the Aricians, and named a city after Artemis.
+He there ruled as "Virbius" from inside the shrine of Diana.
 (The sanctuary forbade horses from entering, which is why it is believed he lived there.)
-This story of Hippolytus differs from Euripides' version, in that it brings Hippolytus back from the dead to live his life in Italy, while Euripides permanently connects him to his tomb.
+Euripides' Hippolytus remained permanently connected him to his tomb.
 Virbius was also identified with the sun god Sol/Helios (Phaedra's grandfather).

-As a result, a cult grew up around Hippolytus, associated with the cult of Diana.
-His cult believed that Artemis asked Asclepius to resurrect the young man since he had vowed chastity to her.
+The nature of Virbius' function remains enigmatic, but his cult maintained that Artemis asked Asclepius to resurrect the young man since he had vowed chastity to her.
 Followers of Hippolytus' cult cut off a piece of their hair to dedicate their chastity to him before marriage.